Josephvs96/BluePeak-Budget-Backend/README.md

   ```
   Returns an object with:
   - error field if there is an error in the request

   - message field with the a success message

 - /outcomes/:id (The id of the outcome)
   - GET : Returns a specific outcome document.
+  Returns an error if
+    - The provided id not a valid id.
+    - If there is no outcome with the proivded if id in the database.
   - PATCH : Updates a specific outcome document.

     _make sure to include the following json object in request body:_